Below are the major archival collections related to

 Claims Commission Case Files are indexed in

 Collection Search.
-Select "Finding Aid number" and enter "33-62".
-Select "Any Keyword" and enter a person's name.
+Enter the reference and a name, for example RG33-69 Sadamu.
 The case files are not digitized.
 Once you have the reference (volume and file number), you can

 order a copy.